2019 Scottish Cup final: Heart of Midlothian

 Heart of Midlothian entered the competition in the fourth round of competition as one of the sixteens teams to enter in this round of the competition.
 Their first opponent was at Tynecastle Park to Premiership side Livingston where a goal from Sean Clare saw the team win the match 1-0.

-In the fifth round they was drawn against Junior club Auchinleck Talbot at home who had knocked out an Championship side in the previous round.
+In the fifth round they were drawn against Junior club Auchinleck Talbot at home who had knocked out an Championship side in the previous round.
 The match saw four different goal scorers with Christophe Berra scoring the opener in the tenth minute of play.
 Two more goals from Demetri Mitchell and Steven MacLean opened the gap to three goals before the break.
 A goal in the second half from Aidan Keena secured the 4-0 win but not before an injury forced them down to ten men for the final twelve minutes.

 The quarter final saw the team travel to Firhill Stadium for the match against Championship side Partick Thistle.
 After an early goal from Christophe Berra, the team dominated the game with 59% of the possession.
 The tie though headed into a replay after Christie Elliott scored to level the match in the 72nd minute.
 The replay at Tyncastle Park saw the away team getting the opening goal in the 17th minute from a Scott McDonald tap to give the championship side the early lead.
 But a goal from Uche Ikpeazu and the penalty conversation from Sean Clare saw Hearts qualify for the semi-final.

 For Hearts, this meant a semi final with another Championship side in Inverness in the first of two matches at Hampden Park.
 After a lacklustre first half, Uche Ikpeazu broke deadlock for the Hearts in the 49th minute with the shot coming off a deflection.
 After Jamie McCart goal was deemed offside in the 61st minute, John Souttar doubled the lead only four minutes later.
 Sean Clare gave Hearts a 3-0 victory after Ikpeazu was brought down by Mark Ridgers to give a penalty which was converted.